 Myth: Medicare covers all long-term care needs

-Fact: More than half of retirees surveyed are not confident in their ability to pay for long-term care (LTC) needs — such as a nursing home or home health care — should they need it during retirement, according to the Employee Benefit Research Institute’s 2020 Retirement Confidence Survey.
+Fact: Most retirees remain confident that they will have enough money to pay for long-term care (LTC) needs — such as a nursing home or home health care — should they need it during retirement, according to the Employee Benefit Research Institute’s 2022 Retirement Confidence Survey.
 Contrary to popular belief, Medicare does not cover all LTC needs.
 Individuals may receive coverage for short-term needs - like temporary stays in skilled nursing facilities - but Medicare doesn't cover care for extended lengths of time.

 Myth: Long-term care insurance is always “use it or lose it”

 Fact: In response to those who are wary of buying insurance they think they may never use, the industry has stepped in to provide more flexible solutions.
 “Stand-alone LTC with its ‘use it or lose it’ drawback is becoming a thing of the past,” Maki says.
 “The industry has responded to consumer concerns by creating hybrid policies such as LTC ‘riders’ attached to an individual life insurance policy at an additional cost, so if you don’t end up needing LTC, the funds pass on to heirs via an income-tax-free death benefit.”